 What have you learned about when qualitative research is an appropriate method for a study?
 What are some of the main approaches to a qualitative study according to Creswell?
 What kinds of research questions might be asked for some of the different approaches?

-According to the characteristics of qualitative research, Creswell (2013, pp. 47-48) summarized almost all the possible situations that research choose a qualitative method to conduct their research.
+According to the characteristics of qualitative research, Creswell (2013, pp. 47-48) summarized almost all the possible situations in which a researcher chooses a qualitative method to conduct their research.
 First of all, researchers conduct qualitative research when they need to address research questions requiring an exploration or a detailed understanding of an issue they are interested in.
 In that case, the requirements from central questions go beyond descriptions of trends or relationships among variables.
 Qualitative research methods would also be a better choice when researchers want to understand the contexts or settings in which participants in a study address a problem or an issue.
 When choosing a qualitative method, researchers don’t need to separate participants’ stories from where they are located.
-In addition, researchers choose qualitative methods when they rely more on views of participants rather than the pre-conceived meanings brought to the research by researchers from literatures, which means researchers empower participants to share their stories and hear participants’ voices.
+In addition, researchers choose qualitative methods when they rely more on views of participants rather than the pre-conceived meanings brought to the research by researchers from literature, which means researchers empower participants to share their stories and hear participants’ voices.
 Researchers also use a qualitative research when there is a lack of theories or theoretical models to explain what they are interested in.
 In that case, researchers would generate a theory or improve existing theories to better understand the individuals, events, processes, or actions.
 In order to explain the mechanisms or linkages in causal theories or models that quantitative research methods cannot achieve, researchers might use qualitative research methods as a follow-up.
 Finally, researchers prefer qualitative research methods to quantitative research methods when they want to write in a literary, flexible style that conveys stories and meanings without restrictions of formal academic structures of writing.
 Meanwhile, researchers also need to pay attention to whom their audience are when choosing their methods.
 If all their audience are more familiar with qualitative research methods, it might be much easier to communicate what they are doing to their audience when they choose qualitative research methods.